How We Position Your Business

 This is the commoditization trap.
 Not because you're actually the same as competitors—you're probably not—but because you sound the same.
 You've described your business using the same generic language everyone uses, and now prospects can't tell you apart.

-Understanding why differentiation fails helps you fix it:
+Understanding why differentiation fails helps explain our approach:

 Most companies list what they do, not how they're different.
 "We offer staffing, recruiting, and HR consulting" describes capabilities, not differentiation.
 Your competitors offer the same things.
 Listing features without contrast leaves prospects to figure out differences themselves—and they won't.